Introduction

 God alone exists without a cause.

-For Arius, only the Father is “unbegotten,” meaning to exist without a cause.
-The Father, therefore, gave existence to all things that exist.
-For example, Arius said:
+For Arius, the Father alone is “unbegotten,” meaning to exist without a cause.
+The Father, therefore, gave existence to all things and has no equal.
+Arius’ entire theological system hangs on this central principle.

 -